G-W-C/NCD-IIOT-Gateway/README.md

 * 2 x DI & 2 x DO for simple monitoring and control

 ### Software
-- Node-Red v3.1.9(Installed on NCD devices running as under pm2)
+- Node-RED v3.1.9(Installed on NCD devices running as under pm2)
 - Node.js v16.19.1

 ## Purpose
-Utilize Direct Inputs (DI), Direct Outputs (DO) and RS485 with Node-Red
+Utilize Direct Inputs (DI), Direct Outputs (DO) and RS485 with Node-RED
 ### Background
 All I/O is bound to RobustOS with the intent to make configuration and functionality 'easier'.\
-This inherently limits direct integrations with any other software or custom applications, like Node-Red, as GPIO is exclusive, meaning it can only be accessed by one application.
+This inherently limits direct integrations with any other software or custom applications, like Node-RED, as GPIO is exclusive, meaning it can only be accessed by one application.
 This restriction prevents multiple services from controlling the same GPIO pins simultaneously.\
 Unfortunately, but not surprisingly, Robustel's documentation and support are exceedingly poor.
 This lack of support trickles down to the reseller, NCD, as their primary use case is as a cloud IIoT gateway for their wireless sensor products and not as local I/O.\
 The Robustel docs reference a CLI command set but fail to provide a complete picture of how to utilize it.\
 Much time was spent debugging to make sense of the command set in the documentation.......

-#### Options
+#### Methods
 We have two options to complete our goal of using the I/O on this device:
-- Unbind the gpio from the host OS\
-    or
+- ~~Unbind the gpio from the host OS~~ (While this does work quite well and gives you the most direct control, I have left it out of this tutorial unless someone asks for it.)\

 - Utilize the host OS through and API\
-We will use both options to gain access to the I/O with Node-Red.
+We will use both options to gain access to the I/O with Node-RED.

 ## Enabled SSH
 To Expose the DI and DO SSH access must be enabled.\